contentauth/c2pa-python/docs/selective-manifests.md

     "signer": signer,
 })

-# Read the ingredient archive
+# Read the ingredient archive.
 with open("ingredient_archive.c2pa", "rb") as archive_file:
     reader = Reader("application/c2pa", archive_file, context=ctx)
     parsed = json.loads(reader.json())
     active = parsed["active_manifest"]
     ingredient = parsed["manifests"][active]["ingredients"][0]

-    # Use a caller-assigned label as the linking key
+    # Use a label as the linking key.
+    # Any label can be used, as long as it uniquely identifies the link.
     manifest_json = {
         "claim_generator_info": [{"name": "an-application", "version": "0.1.0"}],
         "assertions": [